 "Your mind is for having ideas, not holding on to them," he says.

-Allen coined the term "GTD" aka "getting things done," and it's a program that prides itself on its five steps to "order chaos."
+Allen coined the term "GTD" aka "getting things done," and to "order chaos."

 And those steps are: Capture, and collect what has your attention; Clarify, and process what that means; Organize, and put it where it belongs; Reflect, and review frequently; and Engage — do it.